National Education Institute Slovenia

-The National Education Institute Slovenia - NEI (Zavod Republike Slovenije za Šolstvo, ZRSŠ) is the main public organisation in Slovenia that encourages development in education in Slovenia up to pre-university — covering all kindergartens, elementary schools, secondary schools, music schools, and boarding schools.
+The National Education Institute Slovenia - NEI (Zavod Republike Slovenije za Šolstvo, ZRSŠ) is the main public organisation in Slovenia responsible for development in pre-university education in Slovenia — covering all kindergartens, elementary schools, secondary schools, music schools, and boarding schools.

 Responsibilities and areas

-The pedagogical consultants of the National Education Institute Slovenia research, innovate, offer recommendations, and promote changes in practice, theory, and legislation.
-The basic mission of the institute is to promote lifelong learning according to the goals of sustainable development, innovative environments, and innovation in general.
+The National Education Institute Slovenia has the main responsibility for developing the general education curriculum in Slovenia.
+It conducts research, develops recommendations and guidelines, supports professional development, and promotes innovations and changes in practice.
+It also supports the development of theory and legislation.
+The mission of the institute is to promote lifelong learning according to the goals of sustainable development, innovative environments, and innovation in general.